Paco Arespacochaga: Solo Album (2000)

 In 2000, Arespacochaga released his solo album entitled Rebirth.

-Introvoys (2001-present)
+Introvoys (2001–present)

 Arespacochaga reunited with Introvoys and they had a US tour.
 After the tour, he decided to migrate to Los Angeles, California as did the rest of the band.
 Their single "Nasaan Ka?" was released in June 2014.

 Personal life

-Arespacochaga is married to Janelle Aguirre and currently reside in California with their children.
+Arespacochaga married fellow singer Geneva Cruz but both later annulled their marriage.
+They had one child, a son, Heaven.
+He is married to Janelle Aguirre and currently reside in California with their children.